amerpersonal/PopularityRankings/README.md

 # Deployment

-To deploy the program or server, one should create Dockerfile and Jenkinsefile with appropriate build and run steps (check section ##Installing and running)
+To deploy the program or server, one should create Dockerfile and Jenkinsefile with appropriate build and run steps (check section https://github.com/amerpersonal/PopularityRankings/blob/master/README.md#installing-and-running)

 # Built With